Conscription

-Conscription (also called the draft in the United States) is the state-mandated enlistment of people in a national service, mainly a military service.
+Conscription, also known as the draft in American English, is the practice in which the compulsory enlistment in a national service, mainly a military service, is enforced by law.
 Conscription dates back to antiquity and it continues in some countries to the present day under various names.
 The modern system of near-universal national conscription for young men dates to the French Revolution in the 1790s, where it became the basis of a very large and powerful military.
-Most European nations later copied the system in peacetime, so that men at a certain age would serve 1–8 years on active duty and then transfer to the reserve force.
+Most European nations later copied the system in peacetime, so that men at a certain age would serve 1 to 8 years on active duty and then transfer to the reserve force.
+In the early 2000, Norway and Sweden became the first nations to conscript women on the same legal terms as men.
+Denmark has ruled to implement a similar system within shortly.